wiremock/wiremock.org/_docs/configuration.md

 // Send the Host header in the original request onwards to the system being proxied to .preserveHostHeader(false)

+// As of WireMock `3.7.0`, when in proxy mode, this option will transfer the original `User-Agent` header from the client to the proxied service.
+.preserveUserAgentProxyHeader(true)

  // Override the Host header sent when reverse proxying to another system (this and the previous parameter are mutually exclusive)
 .proxyHostHeader("my.otherdomain.com")